 Festivals Australia supports community participation in, and access to, the arts and aims to support partnerships and collaboration across the sector.

-Regional artists, arts workers, and organisations can apply for arts and cultural projects that encourage community participation and audience engagement from people living in regional and remote communities in a festival or community celebration.
+Regional artists, arts workers, and organisations can apply for arts and cultural projects that encourage community participation and audience engagement from people living in regional and remote communities in a festival or significant one-off community celebration.

 The Australian Government provides approximately $1.4 million each financial year through this program.